kohler/hotcrp/devel/apidoc/index.md

 than a `DELETE` request.

-## Authentication
+### Authentication

-External applications should authenticate to HotCRP’s API using bearer tokens.
+External applications should authenticate to HotCRP’s API using bearer tokens (an `Authorization: bearer` HTTP header).
 Obtain an API token using Account settings > Developer.

 HotCRP Javascript makes API calls using session cookies for authentication.